What are India’s electoral bonds, the secret donations powering Modi’s BJP?

 In 2017, and later in 2018, two NGOs – ADR and Common Cause – and the Communist Party of India (Marxist) filed two separate petitions in the Supreme Court, urging the court to put an end to the electoral bonds system.

-Now, six years later, the court is set to finally pronounce a ruling in these cases.
+Now, six years later, the court has finally pronounced its ruling in these cases.
 In November 2023, the court had announced that it had concluded hearings in the petitions challenging the bond system

 It said at the time that the EB scheme had “serious deficiencies”, had created an “information blackhole” and “has to be removed” since it puts “a premium on opacity”.